When Women Lead

 The power of a good idea, conveyed personally – What couldn’t I bear to lose? – and the fears at the time over the Cold War, gave the campaign a deep, personal dimension.
 It grew by leaps and bounds.
 Church Women United organized a campaign across the U.S. Every state sent panels, with California by itself sending more than 3,000.
 Panels came from Russia, England, Germany, New Zealand, Italy, Canada, Australia, the Netherlands, and Puerto Rico.

 The theme transcended the typical conservative-liberal, right-left divides.
 Millions heard about the ribbons in their religious newsletters.
 And the project enjoyed coverage from McCalls, People, Vogue, Time, the Washington Post, and Mother Jones.
-The project was not ‘owned’ any any particular organization, making it a something for all people.
+The project was not ‘owned’ by any particular organization, making it a something for all people.
 Along with Church Women United, major collaborators included Peace Links, led by Betty Bumpers, and the Center for a New Creation, which organized the event in Washington, D.C.

 On August 3, 1985, the night before the ribbon tying, 5,000 attended an interfaith service at the National Cathedral to celebrate the project, reportedly the second-largest event ever held there.
 Hiroshima and Nagasaki survivors attended and spoke.
 Worship included dancing, meditation, and music, highlighted by the Howard University Gospel Choir.